 Chillies originated in South America, and have spread throughout the world in the last 500 years or so.
 They are now an integral part of the cuisine of many different countries.

 The fruit usually starts out green and can be harvested at this stage.
 If left to ripen on the plant, the fruit will turn yellow, orange, purple, black or red, depending on the variety.
-The colorful, fully ripe fruit is generally hotter and has a more intense flavor than the green ones.
+The colourful, fully ripe fruit is generally hotter and has a more intense flavour than the green ones.

 Chillies enjoy similar conditions to tomatoes and capsicum.
 A warm, sunny position in a pot or garden bed is ideal.
 They don’t need much in the way of care and attention.
 They are a warm season plant and can look a bit shabby during winter.
 I usually trim mine back quite hard and let them re-shoot in spring.

 Chillies make good companions for eggplant, cucumber, tomato, okra, squash, basil, oregano and parsley.
 They also like geraniums, petunias, lovage, carrots and onions.
 Keep them away from beans, broccoli, cabbage and fennel.

 The heat of chilies varies greatly according to variety, from very mild to ridiculously hot.
 The hottest chili in the world is currently the Carolina Reaper.
 The Trinidad Scorpion and Naga Jolokia are not far behind.
 There is a new kid on the block, called Dragon’s Breath, developed by a Welsh farmer and exhibited at this year’s Chelsea Flower Show.
 It has measured hotter than the Carolina Reaper, and the breeder is awaiting confirmation from the Guinness Book of Records that it is the new title holder.